chromilo/udacity-bertelsmann-scholarship/README.md

 This project was about designing different models to classify the images labelled by annotators.
 We have to build and train 4 model classifiers using Google AutoML Visio in order to help doctors quickly identify x-ray images as normal or with pneumonia.
 I had to subscribed to Google Cloud Platform in order to train my 4 models including:

-Create a binary classifier to detect pneumonia using chest x-rays; Create an unbalanced binary classifier;
+a.
+Create a binary classifier to detect pneumonia using chest x-rays;
+b.
+Create an unbalanced binary classifier;
+c.
 Create a binary classifier with dirty data; and
+d.
 Create a three-class model with the classes “normal”, “bacterial pneumonia”, and “viral pneumonia”.

 Here are my graded submissions: